fbvarela/gd-sentence-creator/README.md

 ### Application to generate random sentences

-Application to generate random sentences with Java 8, Spring Boot 2 and H2 embedded database.
+Application to generate random sentences with Java 8, Spring Boot 2 and H2 embedded database for a code interview.

 **Home page:**
 http://localhost:8080/home